Post-COVID Diet Plan: Eat Healthy, Hydrate, and Look after your Gut Says Avni Kaul

 Avni Kaul says all those factors affect the quality of your life eventually.

-This blog, by India’s eminent Nutritionist and Dietician Avni Kaul, focuses on a post-COVID diet that talks about how eating healthy, staying hydrated, and looking after your gut can help you towards better recovery.
+This blog, by India’s eminent Nutritionist and Dietitian Avni Kaul, focuses on a post-COVID diet that talks about how eating healthy, staying hydrated, and looking after your gut can help you towards better recovery.

 Focus on Wholesome Food